Applications can be picked up at the Emmett Police Department, 501 East Main Street in Emmett, Idaho or downloaded here.

 If you wish to view the Police Officer Job Description file, please click here.

 The Emmett Police Department is currently undergoing open recruitment for the position of full time "Police Officer".
-This is for an eligibility list for future openings.

 * At least 21 years of age